ysj1173886760/ImplementRPC/README.md

 Then you can run example/client and example/server

-This tiny project is aimd to illustrate how RPC works
+This tiny project is aimd to illustrate the procedure of a single RPC call and how it works

 ![20220415191202](https://picsheep.oss-cn-beijing.aliyuncs.com/pic/20220415191202.png)